-OVERHEAD AND DYNAMIC MESSAGE SIGN FOUNDATIONS
+OVERHEAD AND DYNAMIC MESSAGE SIGN FOUNDATIONS (9-11-17)

 Sign foundations include foundations for overhead and dynamic message signs (DMS) supported by metal poles or upright trusses.
 Sign foundations consist of footings with pedestals or drilled piers with or without grade beams or wings, conduit and anchor rod assemblies.
 Construct sign foundations in accordance with the contract and accepted submittals.
-Define "cantilever sign" as an overhead cantilever sign support in accordance with Figure 1-1 of the AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals, 6th Edition, and the 2013 and 2015 Interim Revisions.
+Define "cantilever sign" as an overhead cantilever sign support in accordance with Figure 1-1 of the AASHTO Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals, 6th Edition, 2013, including the latest interim specifications and latest interim revisions.